-Stage 1 manuscripts will include only an Introduction, Methods (including proposed analyses), and Pilot Data (where applicable).
+Stage 1 manuscripts will include only an Introduction, Methods (including proposed analyses), Pilot Data (where applicable), References, and Tables/Figures (if appropriate).
 In considering papers at Stage 1, reviewers will be asked to assess:

 - 1. The importance of the research question(s). - 2.
 The logic, rationale, and plausibility of the proposed hypotheses. - 3.
 The soundness and feasibility of the methodology and analysis pipeline (including statistical power analysis where appropriate). - 4.
 Whether the clarity and degree of methodological detail is sufficient to exactly replicate the proposed experimental procedures and analysis pipeline. - 5.
-Whether the authors have pre-specified sufficient outcome-neutral tests for ensuring that the results obtained are able to test the stated hypotheses, including positive controls and quality checks.
+Whether the authors have pre-specified sufficient outcome-neutral tests (.e.g, baseline assessments, pretests for stimuli preferences, manipulation checks) for ensuring that the results obtained are able to test the stated hypotheses, including positive controls and quality checks.